Cesarsk/Android-QR-Code-on-AR/README.md

 The aim of this Android Application is to show in Augmented Reality, using a Google Cardboard, a 3d model on a Placeholder.

 You can save your 3d-models in your Dropbox account, and store the link in a QR-Code.
-Once did that, the app automatically is able to download the model and show them in Augmented Reality.
+Once did that, the app automatically will download the model and show them in Augmented Reality.

-You can find detail information on the project at: https://drive.google.com/file/d/0B0mCfgWu1kQeR2hCVTIxUEFaV2s/view
+You can find detailed information on the project at: https://drive.google.com/file/d/0B0mCfgWu1kQeR2hCVTIxUEFaV2s/view

 ## Metaio acquisition